Departamento-de-Engenharia-Informatica/lapr5-23-24-g19/docs/us280/README.md

 ### 1. User Story Description

-As an administrator, I intend to edit an elevator in a building.
+I intend to edit an elevator in a building.

 ### 2. Customer Specifications and Clarifications